AJOrcino/AJOrcino/README.md

 I’m **Allen Jefferson C. Orcino**, a passionate college graduate and aspiring **Frontend Developer** and **Software Engineer**.
 I love building responsive interfaces, creating backend logic, and exploring new technologies.
 Coding is more than just a skill—it’s a **vibe**, a passion, and a journey I enjoy every day.
 I'm continuously learning, improving, and building projects that turn ideas into reality.

+Check out my portfolio: [ajorcino.github.io/AJ-Portfolio](https://ajorcino.github.io/AJ-Portfolio/#home)

 ---